hexbyt3/PKHeX.TemplateRegen/README.md

 ## What's New?

+### v2.0.3 (Latest)
+- **🤖 Automatic PoGoEncTool Management** - No more manual cloning or building!
+  - Auto-clones official PoGoEncTool repository if missing
+  - Auto-updates to latest commits from official repo
+  - Auto-builds with dotnet CLI when updates detected
+  - Smart rebuild skip when executable is current
+  - Shows commit hash and message after updates
+- Added "Automatically clone, update, and build PoGoEncTool" setting (enabled by default)
+- Improved UX with better status indicators and progress messages
+- Better error messages with helpful hints (e.g., .NET SDK download link)
+- Fixed all 19 compiler warnings for cleaner builds

-### v2.0.2 (Latest)
+### v2.0.2
 - Reorganized files into new "Core" folder
-- Fetch data directly from PGET directly to ensure data.json is always up to date.
+- Fetch data directly from PGET to ensure data.json is always up to date
 - Remove unused methods

 ### v2.0.1